Writer Photo

 A word to the wise

-The ease in the process of obtaining a visa will sure boost tourism.
+The ease in the process of obtaining a visa will surely boost tourism.
 Accordingly, India’s inbound tourism is expected to double in the next 2 years.
 In other words, if you aren’t a fan of too many tourists, this new development may be a bit disappointing.

 Happy bureaucratizing to you!